DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 Run the calibration with the collected files, and store the calibraiton result out into the disk

-After running the manual or auto flowchart, the operator needs to load the bag file folder saved previously into the Calibration flowchart to generate yml file, which will be used for the real bin-picking applications.
+After running the manual or auto flowchart, you need to load the bag file folder saved previously into the Calibration flowchart to generate yml file, which will be used for the real bin-picking applications.
 The yml file tells the threshold value of the accuracy of locating the object in the image.
 The smaller value, the better accuracy.

 Inside the reader node, use the folder path to load the bag file generated from the previous step.